Filip7700/Remote-Robot-Control/README.md

 # Remote Robot Control

-Remote Robot Control is as set of Python modules for DC motor control, connected to robot, remotely via PC over LAN.
+Remote Robot Control is as set of Python modules for DC motor control an movement, which is done remotely via PC over LAN.
 The robot DC motors are connected to L298N dual DC motor driver (H-bridge), which is connected to GPIO pins on RaspberryPi.
 Remote robot control is achieved by using TCP sockets over local (home) network.
-In the following text it will be explained how to setup this Python scripts to work with robot (DC motors, L298N and RaspberryPi) and PC.
+In the following text it will be explained how to setup the Python project scripts and modules to work with robot (DC motors, L298N and RaspberryPi) and PC.